bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 ## Configuring

-The Bucket Node.js SDK can be configured through environment variables or a configuration file on disk.
+The Bucket Node.js SDK can be configured through environment variables, a configuration file on disk or by passing options to the `BucketClient` constructor.

 By default, the SDK searches for `bucketConfig.json` in the current working directory.

 | Option             | Type                    | Description                                                                                                                                                         | Env Var                                           |